Oklahoma City's first comprehensive bicycle and pedestrian master plan.

 Analysis of Impediments to Fair Housing Choice (2014)

-The 2014 OKC Analysis of Impediments to Fair Housing Choice (PDF) is part of the consolidated planning process.
-As a requirement for receiving HUD formula grant funding, the City of OKC performed this analysis to evaluate impediments to fair housing choice.
+The 2014 Oklahoma City Analysis of Impediments to Fair Housing Choice is part of the consolidated planning process.
+As a requirement for receiving formula grant funding from the U.S. Department of Housing and Urban Development, the City of Oklahoma City performed this analysis to evaluate impediments to fair housing choice.

 Employment Land Needs Assessment & Action Plan (2012)